smartsdk/dataModels/User/Activity/README.md

 The `Agent` is identified by the attribute `refAgent`, the `Verb` is identified by `activityType`, the `Object` is identified by `refObject`, and the `Target` is identified by `refTarget`.

+**Note**: JSON Schemas only capture the NGSI simplified representation, this means that to test the JSON schema examples with a [FIWARE NGSI version 2](http://fiware.github.io/specifications/ngsiv2/stable) API implementation, you need to use the `keyValues` mode (`options=keyValues`).

 ## Examples of use

 ```